LogoFlexColorScheme

 The input colors is your view into your scheme's raw input colors, as the color values are defined by each built-in theme.
 There are a few settings you can use to modify these input colors with, before they are used to create the effective ColorScheme for the theme.

 You can swap primary and secondary colors, including their container colors.
-Reduce the amount of used colors, and in dark mode use computed dark theme.
+Reduce the number of used colors, and in dark mode use computed dark theme.
 Using a computed dark theme is useful when making a custom theme if you have only defined custom colors for your light theme, you can then let FlexColorScheme compute the colors for your dark theme.

 In the above case, using the masonry grid view on a large screen is helpful, since we can open and close panels to configure the view like above, and then see the input colors and the detailed full effective ColorScheme at the same time.